IAA-InvCodes/P-MILOS/README.md

 #### Wavelength grid (.grid)

-This file specifies the spectral line and the wavelength positions in which it was observed (in inversion mode), or the wavelength positions in which the profiles must be calculated (in synthesis mode).
-The line is specified with an index that must be present in the atomic parameter file.
-The wavelength range is specified with three numbers: the initial wavelength, the wavelength step, and the final wavelength (all in mA).
+The wavelength grid file specifies the spectral line and the wavelength positions in which it was observed (inversion mode), or the wavelength positions in which the profiles must be calculated (synthesis mode).
+The line is identified by means of an index that must be present in the atomic parameter file.
+The wavelength range is given using three numbers: the initial wavelength, the wavelength step, and the final wavelength (all in mA).

 The wavelength grid file is an ASCII file and has the same format as the equivalent SIR file.
 Here is an example: